dl4mia/00_first_steps/README.md

 The entire DL4MIA course exercises will take place in the VDI virtual machines.

+## Notes about the exercises

+All exercises for the course can be found in the [**DL4MIA**](https://github.com/dl4mia/DL4MIA_2024/tree/main).
+Each repository has an exercise sheet detailing the instructions for downloading and installing the exercises.

 ## Notes about using the VDI

 Here are a few important notes about using the VDI:<br />